chinapedia/wikipedia.abstract.en/Page/Sniper.md

 U.S. military

-Barrets_training.webm and AR-50]] Servicemen volunteer for the rigorous sniper training and are accepted on the basis of their aptitude, physical ability, marksmanship, patience and mental stability.
+and AR-50]] Servicemen volunteer for the rigorous sniper training and are accepted on the basis of their aptitude, physical ability, marksmanship, patience and mental stability.
 Military snipers may be further trained as forward air controllers (FACs) to direct air strikes or forward observers (FOs) to direct artillery or mortar fire.

 Russian Army